 - swelling, warmth, redness, or oozing around a skin wound; or

-- a new bump or lesion on your skin, or a mole that has changed in size or color.
+- a new skin lesion, or a mole that has changed in size or color.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.